-The Livermore Site occupies 1.3 mi, including the land that serves as a buffer zone along its north and west perimeters.
+The Livermore Site occupies 1.3 mi2, including the land that serves as a buffer zone along its north and west perimeters.

 Within a 50-mi radius of the Livermore Site are cities such as Tracy and Pleasanton and the more distant (and more densely populated) cities of Oakland, San Jose, and San Francisco.
-Of the 7.7 million people within 50 mi of the Laboratory, only about 10% are within 20 mi.
+Of the 8.6 million people within 50 mi of the Laboratory, only about 13% are within 20 mi.1

-Site 300, LLNL's Experimental Test Site, is located in the Altamont Hills of the Diablo Range in Central California and straddles the San Joaquin and Alameda county line.
-The site is 12 mi east of the Livermore Site and occupies 10.9 mi.
+Site 300, LLNL's Experimental Test Site, is in the Altamont Hills of the Diablo Range in Central California and straddles the San Joaquin and Alameda County line.
+The site is 12 mi east of the Livermore Site and occupies 10.9 mi2.

-The city of Tracy, with a population of about 98,000, is approximately 6 mi to the northeast of Site 300 (measured from the northeastern border of Site 300 to Sutter Tracy Community Hospital).
-Of the 7.1 million people who live within 50 mi of Site 300, 95% are more than 20 mi away in large metropolitan areas, which include Oakland, San Jose, and Stockton.
+The city of Tracy, with a population of about 85,000, is approximately 6 mi to the northeast of Site 300 (measured from the northeastern border of Site 300 to Sutter Tracy Community Hospital).
+Of the 8.3 million people who live within 50 mi of Site 300, 93% are more than 20 mi away in large metropolitan areas, which include Oakland, San Jose, and Stockton.1